our authors

 The author holds an MFA from UCLA.
 For 3 decades he was an Adjunct Professor at USC’s School of Cinematic Arts, and a Senior Instructor, UCLA Extension Writers’ Program.
 McAdams’s Vietnam memoir Vietnam Rough Riders: A Convoy Commander’s Memoir (University of Kansas Press 2013) was nominated for Pulitzer Prize.
 He co-authored, Final Affair (Berkley True Crime, 2002) and authored The American War Film: History and Hollywood (Praeger Publishers, 2002); and he was a contributor to George Lucas’s Blockbusting (IT Books/HarperCollins, 2010).
 His honors include a Fulbright Specialist Scholar, University of Navarra in Pamplona, Spain, 2010; 2-time First Place winner of the Samuel Goldwyn Screenwriting Competition, and listed in Who’s Who in America, 2005-21.

-CALIFORNIA RAIN (Debuts Fall 2024 Blank Slate Press) - Los Angeles, 1950: When New York investigative reporter, Mike Foyle, learns that his World War II combat buddy, Bernie Crusher, is dead of an "apparent suicide" he immediately suspects foul play.
+CALIFORNIA RAIN (Blank Slate Press, Nov.
+2024) - Los Angeles, 1950: When New York investigative reporter, Mike Foyle, learns that his World War II combat buddy, Bernie Crusher, is dead of an "apparent suicide" he immediately suspects foul play.
 Arriving in Los Angeles to replace Crusher, who was reporting on the subcommittee of the House Un-American Activities Committee (HUAC), Foyle is faced with a mountain of roadblocks in picking up a winding, murderous, trail that leads to a scandalous Hollywood statutory rape trial and a dark secret about a powerful Southern California family.
 With colleague Kitty Chandler, Foyle uncovers Crusher's last moments that point to the historic 1950 mid-term California elections.
 Set against the infamous Hollywood Blacklist, California Rain is a noir break from the stereotypical homicide police investigation with a "twist" ending.

 TREASON’S TIME (Historical Fiction) - A political firestorm erupts during President Truman’s reelection campaign when Iva Toguri - a Japanese-American (born on the 4th of July no less) is identified as “Tokyo Rose” who made propaganda broadcasts on behalf of Japan during the war.
 Enter Captain Jim Geary, an US Army intelligence to interrogate Toguri.
 Geary soon learns that the US government is not seeking justice, but rather revenge.
 Both become victims, in separate ways, as they face a vindictive government, and media demanding blood—led by Walter Winchell, using his journalistic brand of vigilante justice.